makinacorpus/django_pyoidc/README.md

 }
 ```

 Now you can pick an identity provider from the [available providers](https://django-pyoidc.readthedocs.io/latest/reference.html#providers).
-Providers class are a quick way to generate the library configuration and URLs.
+Provider classes are a quick way to generate the library configuration and URLs.
 You can also configure the settings manually, but this is not recommended if you are not familiar with the OpendID Connect (OIDC) protocol.

 Add the following `DJANGO_PYOIDC` to your `settings.py`: